 No one appreciates spam emails, they are annoying, intrusive and potentially dangerous.
 Often times, users are tricked into downloading malware, following unsafe links, and sharing their private information with malicious parties via spam email.
 You can spot spammy emails from a mile away.
 Some warning signs:

-• They try to get you to click a link because it’s critical to your wellbeing
+- They try to get you to click a link because it’s very important to your wellbeing

 If an email really is spam you should mark it as so, but if you are flagging it as spam out of your own personal laziness, on behalf of marketers everywhere we are asking you to please unsubscribe instead.
 The difference for you?
 There is no difference.
 Besides perhaps the additional click it takes to unsubscribe, you achieve the same results and make a difference in a marketer’s life.